 “Our purpose is to acquaint young families with our college savings program and to acquaint young children with farm and rural life,” Treasurer Stenberg said.
 “There’s no better place to highlight the values of farm and ranch life and the importance of agriculture to the state’s economy than the Nebraska State Fair.
 The children’s photos cause us all to stop and appreciate the rural life around us.”

 Stenberg added: “We want parents to know that the best time to start saving for college is when their children are very young so that the savings can grow and mature.
 We also want to encourage parents to talk with their young children about college, careers, and fulfilling life work.”

-“We congratulate our scholarship winners on their outstanding essays.
-First National Bank is a long-time supporter of the agricultural community in Nebraska, and we are thrilled to provide these students with an opportunity to get a jump start on saving for college,” said Deborah Goodkin, Managing Director, First National Bank of Omaha.
+“We congratulate our winners on their heart-warming photos.
+First National Bank is a long-time supporter of the agricultural community in Nebraska, and we are thrilled to provide these young people with an opportunity to get a jump start on saving for college,” said Deborah Goodkin, Managing Director, First National Bank of Omaha.

 About First National Bank of Omaha

 First National Bank of Omaha is a subsidiary of First National of Nebraska.
 First National of Nebraska and its affiliates have more than $23 billion in assets and 5,000 employee associates.
 Primary banking offices are located in Nebraska, Colorado, Illinois, Iowa, Kansas, South Dakota and Texas.